Steben Twins

-Karyne and Sarah Steben, also known as the Steben Twins, are Canadian twin trapeze artists.
+Karyne and Sarah Steben, also known as the Steben Twins (born July 26, 1974), are Canadian twin trapeze artists.
 The pair were the first female innovators of the feet-to-feet catching technique.

 Early life

 Third-generation Italian Canadians, Karyne and Sarah Steben grew up becoming skillful at gymnastics, trampoline, dance and theater.
 At the age of six, they signed to do a television series Les Satellipopettes in Quebec with their father Claude Steben, the show's host.
 Their travels began during these early years, when they visited more than 22 countries, learned to speak French, German, English and Spanish, and participated in festivals in Sweden, Italy, France and Russia.